RaduStoicescu/TensorFlow-in-small-bites/README.md

 From notebook to notebook I tried not to add or change more than a couple of lines.

-If you don't already have a good understanding of Machine Learning, the notebooks will do little to help you.
+If you don't already have a good understanding of Machine Learning, the notebooks are not going to help you much.

 I foud Andrew Ng's class excelent: https://www.youtube.com/watch?v=qeHZOdmJvFU&list=PLZ9qNFMHZ-A4rycgrgOYma6zxF4BZGGPW